posit-dev/positron/.github/ISSUE_TEMPLATE/issue_template.md

 Take a look at our guidance on feedback and issues: https://github.com/posit-dev/positron/wiki/Feedback-and-Issues

-Most feedback should start in GitHub Discussions rather than as an issue: https://github.com/posit-dev/positron/discussions
+General questions about Positron should start in GitHub Discussions rather than as an issue: https://github.com/posit-dev/positron/discussions

 To avoid creating duplicates, please take the time to search our existing issues: